Abinav2010/Abinav2010/README.md

 - 👋 Hi, I’m @Abinav
 - 👀 I’m interested in Coding and learning new things.
-- 🌱 I’m currently learning Web development and IT automation
+- 🌱 I’m currently learning Data Analysis and working on Data Structures
 - 📫 How to reach me abinavnvp111@gmail.com

 <!---